 We control trade waste through the Trade Waste Policy and Trade Waste Management Plan (TWMP) in combination with state legislation.
 We issue permits to control the amount and type of trade waste being discharged into the sewerage system.
 Industrial and commercial users are required to pay trade waste charges according to the quality and quantity of waste they discharge.

 These are annual charges and take into consideration our cost of transporting and treating the waste.

 The Queensland Department of Environment and Heritage Protection (DEHP) has produced a number of resources to help business reduce their waste and use resources more efficiently.
 In many cases this can result in reduced costs.
 The program is now offered through Ecobiz.

 Queensland’s Waste Reduction and Recycling Strategy 2014-2024 provides a vision for a low waste Queensland.

-Trade waste category 1 application form (for print) Hairdressers, Dental, Medical, Optical, Photographic studios.
+Trade waste liquid discharge - category 1 form (PDF for print) - Hairdressers, Dental, Medical, Optical, Photographic studios.

-Trade waste category 2 application (for print) Mechanical workshops, panel beaters, wash bays, detailers.
+Trade waste liquid discharge - category 2 form (PDF for print) - Mechanical workshops, panel beaters, wash bays, detailers.

-Trade waste category 3-4 application form (for print) Food business, laundry, pools and the like.
+Trade waste liquid discharge - category 3 and 4 form (PDF for print) - Food business, laundry, pools and the like.